torchbox/wagtail-grapple/docs/general-usage/hooks.rst

 Subscription
 ^^^^^^^^^^^^

-Note: subscriptions are only enabled when Grapple is installed with Django Channels: ``pip install wagtail_grapple[channels]``.
+Note: previously subscriptions were only enabled when Grapple was installed with Django Channels.
+We no longer provide out of the box support for subscriptions due to incompatibilities in the various dependencies.
-Grapple provides a ``register_schema_subscription`` hook that is called when it creates the schema.
-You can use it to add your custom ``Subscription`` mixins
+The ``register_schema_subscription`` hook is still provided.
+It is called when Grapple creates the schema.
+You can use it to add your custom ``Subscription`` mixins and functionality.

 .. code-block:: python
     import asyncio